 I used to be a huge Matt & Nat fan.
 The first bag I invested in over 10 years ago was from Matt & Nat, and since then, almost all of my bags have been Matt & Nat.
-But sadly, this is no longer the case.
+But sadly, I’ve had some heartbreak.

 First of all, I want to say that I love their styles and that they’re vegan, and the bags can be good quality (I still have that first bag!).
 I used to recommend them for all these reasons, but have now stopped promoting them and removed them from my directory.
 Here’s why:

 They’re not transparent and I can’t get any information about their manufacturing.

 About two years ago I was looking for a backpack, and I checked out Matt & Nat.
 Reading through their website, I had some questions about their transparency page and manufacturing process.
 I don’t like companies that use vague/general statements like “the conditions of the workers developing it are up to par with our standards” so I sent them an email asking for more information about their ethical/labour standards, whether they worked with a lot of factories or just a few, and asked them to elaborate on their SA8000 certification, because the website only says that “One of our factories operates by the SA8000 standard“.
 I got a response saying, “I have forwarded your inquiry to the appropriate representative who will be able to give you more information on this“, and then… Nothing.
 After a few months I sent another email, and again, no response.